The Centre for Stewardship covers 1500 hectares of land, farm, forest and hill

 The surplus crops that isn’t required for the cattle is sold to produce organic breakfast cereals and energy bars, and for malting to produce organic beef.

-Some of our New Farmers are already reaping the rewards of their produce:
+Some of our smallholders are already reaping the rewards of their produce:

 Meadow Sweet Organics aim to produce top quality organic medicinal, culinary and wildcrafted herbs available fresh and dried as well as beautiful local grown cut flowers and fresh vegetables and salad crops grown market garden style.